 Spinal cord infarction is a rare disorder caused by a wide variety of pathologies.
 Patients typically present with acute paraparesis or quadriparesis depending on the level of the spinal cord involved.
 The severity can vary, and while many patients make some functional recovery, permanent and disabling neurologic deficits remain in most.
 Specific treatment options are unfortunately limited.

 This topic discusses the prognosis and acute treatment of spinal cord infarction.
 The causes, clinical symptoms, and diagnosis of spinal cord infarction are discussed separately.
 The management of chronic complications of spinal cord infarction is also discussed separately.
-(See "Spinal cord infarction: Vascular anatomy and etiologies" and "Spinal cord infarction: Clinical presentation and diagnosis" and "Disorders affecting the spinal cord" and "Chronic complications of spinal cord injury".)
+(See "Spinal cord infarction: Vascular anatomy and etiologies" and "Spinal cord infarction: Clinical presentation and diagnosis" and "Disorders affecting the spinal cord" and "Chronic complications of spinal cord injury and disease".)

 General medical care — Depending on the level and severity of spinal cord ischemia, patients are at risk for a number of systemic as well as neurologic complications in the first days and weeks.
 Some of these are potentially life-threatening and can exacerbate the neurologic injury.
 Early intervention can avoid and ameliorate many of these.
 Patients with moderate to severe deficits resulting from a high thoracic or cervical cord infarct should be admitted to an intensive care unit with close monitoring of vital signs and neurologic status.